-On admission to the school pupils are assessed to ascertain their levels of attainment, ability, interests and preferred learning styles as well as their social and emotional development.
+On admission to the school pupils are assessed to ascertain their levels of attainment, ability, preferred learning styles as well as their social and emotional development.
 This will include standard assessment of educational levels of social, emotional and behavioural needs.
-The school will use a range of assessment materials including Thrive, Boxall, BKSB, Cat 4, PASS, Neale analysis of reading ability, Salford reading and comprehension, Spar spelling, The school has licensed Thrive Practitioners and uses the Thrive programme to assess and monitor pupils' social and emotional development.
-The Thrive Approach provides a powerful way of working with children and young people that supports optimal social and emotional development.
+The school will use a range of assessment materials including THRIVE, BKSB, GL Assessment, Dyslexia Screening, Emotional Literacy, Accelerated Reader, Functional Skills ELC1-3 spelling, The school has a licensed THRIVE Practitioner.
+We use the THRIVE programme to assess and monitor pupils' social and emotional development.
+The THRIVE Approach provides a powerful way of working with children and young people that supports optimal social and emotional development.
+This is also used to develop a precise and accurate understanding of pupils' emotional and behavioural difficulties, in order to plan effective interventions and support activities.

 Assessment is a daily part of the life of the school.
 The Directors are responsible for monitoring the school's approach to assessment.
-Within the school the overall responsibility for assessment belongs to the school leader who ensure that assessment is used a s a tool to inform panning, to track pupil progress and to raise standards.
+Within the school the overall responsibility for assessment belongs to the Education Manger who ensures that assessment is used as a tool to inform planning, to track pupil progress and to raise standards.
+Class teachers are responsible for assessment of pupils in their care and heads of subject are responsible for monitoring assessment within their subject area.

 The school's approach to assessment is contained within its Assessment Framework.